jaakka/DelayFunctionsArduino/README.md

 The **DelayFunctions** library is a versatile tool for managing multiple software timers in Arduino and ESP projects.
 It provides a clean, non-blocking, and efficient way to handle timed events, making it ideal for tasks like LED blinking, button debouncing, or periodic updates.

+The library is designed to handle the overflow of `millis()`.
+However, this has not been tested, but in practice, it should work.

 ---